-Harrogate Borough Council is the naming authority for the Harrogate district and we have the statutory responsibility and have the legal responsibility to ensure that streets are named and properties are numbered.
-The authority has the power to approve or reject property addresses submitted by developers, the general public or prescribe its own addressing schemes.
+We are the naming authority for the Harrogate district and we have the statutory responsibility and have the legal responsibility to ensure that streets are named and properties are numbered.
+The authority has the power to approve or reject property addresses submitted by developers, and the general public or prescribe its own addressing schemes.
 We use the Public Health Act 1925 (sections 17 to 19) for the purpose of naming streets.

 It is possible to change an address but you have to apply in writing to get it legally recognised.
 You can also add a name to an already numbered property.

-Naming and numbering streets and properties is important because it allows:
+Naming and numbering streets and properties are important because it allows:

 - post to be delivered efficiently